s0ber/postcss-image-sizes/README.md

 ## Configuration options

-You should provide absolute path, against which images paths will be resolved, in `assetsPath` option.
+`assetsPath` — absolute path, against which images paths will be resolved.